landoshepherd/HackerChat/README.md

 # HackerChat

-HackerChat is messaging platform the nostalgic computer geek.
+HackerChat is messaging platform for the nostalgic computer geek.
 It is a simple chat client that allows user to chat with other users all within the terminal.

   ![Static Badge](https://img.shields.io/badge/Project%20Stage-Experimental-yellow)